Updated as of April 2022

 Positive step forward: Highlights the need for continued education and greater healthcare support

-CPS’ updated recommendations are a great step forward in providing consistent guidance to families around how they can potentially help prevent food allergy in their children.
+CPS’ and CSACI’s updated recommendations are a great step forward in providing consistent guidance to families around how they can potentially help prevent food allergy in their children.
 Having consistent guidance used by all healthcare providers is essential to ensuring patients have access to the best medical advice and potential interventions for their children, especially if it means preventing a life-threatening food allergy.

 However, there is still a significant amount of education and public healthcare support required to shift the mindset in adopting these recommendations in both parents and healthcare professionals.